Prophesied Disasters, Secret to Survival

 What are the Prophesied Disasters?

-Many disasters will require you and your family to evacuate with little or no notice: wildfires, earthquakes, floods, chemical spills, and civil unrest.
+Many natural disasters will require you and your family to evacuate with little or no notice: wildfires, earthquakes, floods, chemical spills, and civil unrest.
 Other disasters may not require evacuation but will knock out basic services like power, water, and communications.
 Are you ready?

 Being Ready for the Prophesied Disasters Will Dispel Fear